IMCS-Bioinformatics/HybridSystemModels-RepresentationGraphs/README.md

 **HSMFrameRefinementExplorer** – construction and analysis of universal state space for HSM model using an iterative model frame refinement approach.

+**HSMTransitionGraphs** – construction of state transition graphs for models defined in Prolog syntax (currently includes models of myeloid cell differentiation).

 In addition there is a visualisation component based on in-house legacy software modules.
 Unfortunately due to various compatibility problems inclusion of this visualisation part in open source distributions is not possible.
 In case it can be useful the visualisation is available 'as is' from the following website: http://susurs.mii.lu.lv/HSMVisualizer/.
 ## HSMModelConverter